Siris (band): 2009 to 2011

 In 2009 SIRIS went through an unexpected transition.
 Michael Maley went solo with the SIRIS name after brother Patrick became ill.
-As Patrick recovered from cancer, Michael continued to perform extensively in the Chinese market, making several television appearances, including an emotional performance at the "Love Across The Pacific" benefit concert commemorating the one year anniversary of the Sichuan earthquake in San Francisco.
+While Patrick recovered, Michael continued to perform extensively in the Chinese market, making several television appearances, including an emotional performance at the "Love Across The Pacific" benefit concert commemorating the one year anniversary of the Sichuan earthquake in San Francisco.
 In 2010, Michael, now exclusively performing publicly as SIRIS, embarked on a successful promotional and concert tour of Mainland China.
 Although the brothers still collaborated, Patrick decided to no longer participate in live performing due to health concerns.
 Now referred to by international fans as SIRIS, Michael continued to perform at high-profile events throughout China, including the Sheng Tai Zhong Guo concert aired nationwide and the Second Annual Mainland China Cartoon and Animation Festival in Dong Guan China.
 The concert was aired live on CCTV.
 It was performed in front of 200,000 fans and watched by over 400 million viewers on live TV.
 It was at this show that SIRIS unveiled his new single "Dream Goddess" in a collaborative performance with talented young singer Wang Huan.
 SIRIS successfully toured 15 cities in 2010 and performed at select shows in the US during 2011.
 In late 2011 SIRIS was invited as a celebrity judge and performer for the Third Annual China-Paris International Modeling Contest in Beijing.
 Upon wrapping up a 2-year stay in China, SIRIS returned to the US to prepare for a new album release.